Social impact bond: United States

 New York City: In February 2012, the City of New York issued a $9.6 million social bond for prisoner rehabilitation to be run by The Osborne Association with support from Friends of Island Academy.
 Goldman Sachs bought the bond and will profit if recidivism decreases.
-While the City of New York didn't actually issue bonds or put up-front capital for MDRC to run the program (this was done by Goldman Sachs directly with MDRC), the City may be liable for some amount if the program is successful.
+While the City of New York did not actually issue bonds or provide capital for MDRC to manage the program (this was done by Goldman Sachs directly with MDRC), the City may be liable for some amount if the program is successful.
 An independent evaluation, performed by the Vera Institute of Justice, found the goal of reducing teenage recidivism by ten percent had not been met, at all, and the city paid nothing to Goldman Sachs.

-New York State: In mid-2012, the New York State Department of Labor (DOL) selected Social Finance US as its Intermediary partner in structuring an application for federal funding for a Social Impact Bond.
-In 2013, New York approved $30 million in its budget to support Social impact bonds over the subsequent five years.
+New York State: In mid-2012, the New York State Department of Labor (DOL) selected Social Finance US as its intermediary partner in structuring an application for federal funding for a Social Impact Bond.
+In 2013, New York approved $30 million in its budget to fund social impact bonds during the subsequent five years.
 In September 2013, New York State received a $12 million grant from the United States Department of Labor (USDOL) to fund a Pay for Success project designed to increase employment and reduce recidivism among 2,000 formerly incarcerated individuals in partnership with Social Finance US and the Center for Employment Opportunities.
 This was the largest grant awarded by USDOL for Pay for Success projects.
+Initial outcomes indicate that, at least in the first phase of these PFS projects, the interventions did not produce the desired effects of reducing recidivism and improving employment among the populations of concern.

-Massachusetts: On 1 August 2012, the Commonwealth of Massachusetts announced that Third Sector Capital Partners will serve as lead intermediary, in partnership with New Profit Inc., for the youth recidivism initiative.
+Massachusetts: On 1 August 2012, the Commonwealth of Massachusetts announced that Third Sector Capital Partners will serve as main intermediary, in partnership with New Profit Inc., for the youth recidivism initiative.
 Roca, United Way of Massachusetts Bay and Merrimack Valley, and Youth Options Unlimited will also participate in the youth recidivism project.The program, called Social Innovation Financing, operates on a simple "pay for success" model, in which nonprofits must demonstrate that by keeping youth from being reincarcerated.
 According to the state's press release, the juvenile justice contract "will be designed with the specific goal of reducing recidivism and improving education and employment outcomes over several years for a significant segment of the more than 750 youth who exit the juvenile justice system, and the several thousand who exit the probation system annually."

 Federal: The U.S. Department of Justice gave "Priority Consideration" to Fiscal Year 2012 Second Chance Act grant applications that include a Pay for Success component.
 The Second Chance Act (P.L.
-110-199) authorizes federal grants to support services that help reduce recidivism.
+110-199) authorizes federal grants to fund services that help reduce recidivism.
 In 2013, the U.S. Department of Labor awarded nearly $24 million in grants for Pay for Success projects that provide employment services to formerly-incarcerated individuals in order to increase employment and reduce recidivism.